czyz/aftereffects_ESD/README.md

 # **Key Features**

 ### Keyframeable Prompt Layers
-Using this plugin one can set up a composition with any number of prompt layers, and with the ability to keyframe the prompt strengths for each layer.
+Using this script one can set up a composition with any number of prompt layers, and with the ability to keyframe the prompt strengths for each layer.
 For example 3 prompt layers could be keyframed over time such that the generated unicorn progressively becomes less "coated in glitter" and more "burnt to ash":

 ```
 a rainbow unicorn:0.33 coated in glitter:0.62 burnt to ash:0.05